coolriots/GitHub-training/README.md

-# GitHub-training
+# GitHub-training 👨🏻‍💻
-This repo is soley for training and on-baording new members
+*This repo is soley for training and on-baording new members*

 Note📝: This Github training is divided into 2 parts.
 First part is essential for all and second part is for the person in charge of pushing code to production.

 ## Part 1: Get started.
-(Essentials)
+(Essentials) 🐣
 [![Please click this link](https://cdn-icons-png.flaticon.com/512/4404/4404094.png)](https://coolriots.bitrix24.com/~upNjb)

 1. Install Git: